90 days post bone marrow transplant. Now swinging fevers.

 Log10 (Copies/mL) 1.88

-Cytomegalovirus pneumonia is a type of viral pneumonitis and occurs due infection with cytomegalovirus (CMV), which is a member of the Herpetoviridae family.
+Cytomegalovirus pneumonia is a type of viral pneumonitis and occurs due to infection with cytomegalovirus (CMV), which is a member of the Herpetoviridae family.

 CT findings are non-specific and diverse and have been described without distinction between AIDS and non-AIDS patients.
 Commonly described findings include: